 Switzerland and England became the first two European nations to qualify for the FIFA Women's World Cup Canada 2015™ after their successful campaigns during the UEFA European qualifiers played between 21 September 2013 and 17 September 2014.
 Norway, Germany, Spain, France and Sweden followed suit, while Italy, Netherlands, Scotland and Ukraine will meet in the play-offs for the final European ticket to Canada.
 The play-offs will be played between 25 October and 27 November.

-The Copa America Femenina - Ecuador 2014, is scheduled to take place in Ecuador, in the cities of Ambato, Azogues, Cuenca, Latacunga, Loja, Quito and Riobamba from 11-28 September 2014.
-All ten CONMEBOL member association will participate.
-Two guaranteed slots are up for grabs in this confederation, with the third-place finishers facing a play-off against the fourth-ranked team from CONCACAF.
+The Copa America Femenina Ecuador 2014, took place in the cities of Ambato, Azogues, Cuenca, Latacunga, Loja, Quito and Riobamba from 11-28 September 2014.
+All ten CONMEBOL member associations participated.
+Brazil and Colombia booked their place at Canada 2014, while Ecuador, the third-place finishers, will face a play-off against the fourth-ranked team from CONCACAF.